 Choosing a cannabis packaging supplier isn’t only about price — it’s about compliance, consistent quality, and reliable lead times.
-This guide is written for cannabis brands evaluating long-term packaging manufacturers.
+This guide is for cannabis brands evaluating long-term packaging manufacturers.
 You’ll find a practical checklist covering child-resistant capability, in-house production, QC standards, materials, timelines, and what to ask before placing your first order.

 Below are the key questions every cannabis brand should ask before making a decision.